Gita Visualisations & Plots

 Sujatha Ratnala

 I write..
 I weave..
 I walk.. कवयामि.. वयामि.. यामि..
-Musings on Patterns, Science, Linguistics, Sanskrit et al..
+Musings on Patterns, Science, Linguistics, Sanskrit and other things..